Generalized Perturbed Kepler Problem: Gravitational Wave Imprints from Eccentric Compact Binaries: Dephasing

-\twocolumngrid \end{widetext} Eqs.~\eqref{psi123} and \eqref{phi123} represent the dephasing effects caused by generic potential-perturbations given by Eq.~\eqref{pot} and are constitute two central equations in this work.
+\twocolumngrid \end{widetext} Eqs.~\eqref{psi123} and \eqref{phi123} represent the dephasing effects caused by generic potential-perturbations given by Eq.~\eqref{pot} and constitute two central equations in this work.
 Since dephasing is a directly measurable quantity, these results will be particularly important for constraining such perturbations from Keplerian dynamics using GW observations.
-We shall discuss various observational prospects in detail in a subsequent section. \\
+We shall discuss various observational prospects in detail in a subsequent section.

 Before we move on, a few points are worth mentioning.
-Since $c_k \sim v^{2(k-1)}$, our perturbed Keplerian approach only generate even order PN terms (as leading effects) in the dephasing for integer ($\mathbb{Z}$) values of $k$.
-One can obtain the other PN corrections (e.g., odd and half-integer like in pPN framework) as well by considering $r^{-k}$ corrections to the Newtonian potential with fractional values of $k$ (e.g., $k \in \mathbb{Z}/2$ and $k \in \mathbb{Z}/4$).
+Since $c_k \sim v^{2(k-1)}$, our perturbed Keplerian approach generates both even and odd order PN terms (as leading effects) in the dephasing for integer ($\mathbb{Z}$) values of $k$.
+One can obtain the other PN corrections (e.g., half-integer like in PPN framework) as well by considering $r^{-k}$ corrections to the Newtonian potential with fractional values of $k$ (e.g., $k \in \mathbb{Z}/2$).
 Another important consequence of the above formulas is that the $k$-dependent pre-factors multiplying $c_k$ can change sign depending on the choice of $k$ (for a fixed $\bar{N}_k$), thereby producing associated dephasing terms of opposite signs.
-In fact, depending on the value of $k$, the variation net dephasing as a function of $f$ could be strikingly different, as shown in the figure below.
-This provides a tool to distinguish among various potential-corrections if the GW signal is long enough to span over a reasonable range including low to high frequencies.
+In fact, depending on the value of $k$, the variation net dephasing as a function of $f$ could be strikingly different, as shown in subsequent figures.
+This provides a tool to distinguish among various potential corrections if the GW signal is long enough to span over a reasonable range including low to high frequencies.